top

 California’s 2024 third-quarter disclosures reveal that the oil and gas industry spent an unprecedented $16.1 million on lobbying and influence activities from July through September, according to a press statement from the Last Chance Alliance.

-“This spending easily surpasses the previous annual record of $26.2 million set in 2017, with a full quarter of payments yet to be disclosed,” according to the group.
-“With a full quarter left—this year’s oil industry spending has reached new heights.
-Over the seven quarters of the current legislative session of 2023-2024, Big Oil has already invested $56.8 million in lobbying efforts, far exceeding the previous record of $44 million set during the 2017-2018 session.”
+“This spending easily surpasses the previous annual record of $26.2 million set in 2017, with a full quarter of payments yet to be disclosed,” the group wrote.
+“With a full quarter left—this year’s oil industry spending has reached new heights.”

-The Western States Petroleum Association (WSPA), Chevron, and Aera Energy—now merged into California Resources Corporation—collectively spent $14.5 million.
+The Western States Petroleum Association (WSPA), Chevron, and Aera Energy, now merged into California Resources Corporation, collectively spent $14.5 million.
 WSPA topped the lobbying spending spree with an amazing $10,121,571.
-Chevron came in second in spending with $4,106,389, while Aera Energy came in third with $302,093.
+Chevron came in second with $4,106,389, while Aera Energy came in third with $302,093.

 The top five Big Oil influence spenders can be seen below.